 Hem lengths: Our best advice is to try the jeans on wearing the shoes you will wear with them.
 If you find they are too long, we have an alterations service to help you achieve the perfect length.

 The rise refers to how far up the jeans will sit on your natural waist.
 A low-rise jean typically sits two or three inches below the belly button.
 A mid-rise usually fits right around or immediately beneath the navel and a high-rise jean, sits at or slightly above the navel.

 In recent years the high-rise has gained popularity due to them being particularly flattering, stylish and loved by fashion editors and celebrities.

 We suggest you experiment and compare jeans you already own to decide which type of rise which is most flattering and comfortable on you.

 If your office allows jeans, you can never go wrong choosing a solid, dark denim jean with no distressing and clean hems.
 Dark indigo or black jeans look the most pulled together for work, with J Brand's Bluebird and Vanity washes the most popular with our customers looking for smart denim.
-Equally, AG Jeans offers sateen fabrications which have a smooth, sleek finish more like a trouser; perfect for the office.
+Equally, AG jeans offers sateen fabrications which have a smooth, sleek finish more like a trouser; perfect for the office.

-When it comes to the rise we suggest a mid or high-rise to keep things professional, though the choice is yours when it comes to skinny, cigarette or wide-leg silhouettes, all are appropriate for business casual wear.
+When it comes to the rise we suggest a mid or high-rise jean to keep things professional, though the choice is yours when it comes to skinny, cigarette or wide-leg silhouettes, all are appropriate for business casual wear.